iburzynski/jambhala/README.md

   ```sh
   $ serve-docs
   ```

+**Note:** This will require significant additional build time and storage space the first time the docs are served.

 The script will look up the specific `plutus-apps` revision hash from the `cabal.project` file, clone the `plutus-apps` repository (if it doesn't already exist) and checkout this revision, then launch a new `nix develop` shell and serve the docs at `http://0.0.0.0:8002/`.